Whoa, what? I shot a second feature! It's in post-production and now also a Sundance Institute supported project. Look for it in 2017!

 Huge thanks to Richard Riehle, who's beyond talented and forever humble.
 To Ted Chu, who both shot it and constantly told me what I was doing wrong.
 And to Charlie LeDuff, whose sharp and honest writing I'll always love.

 I AM JEFFERY DEITCH is a movie I hope to make very soon.
-It's a $3.5 million feature.
-Maybe we'll work on it together!
+It's a $5 million feature.

-If you'd like to read it, contact me or Christina Campagnola at APA.
+If you'd like to read it, contact Christina Campagnola at APA.

 I AM JEFFREY DEITCH is a darkly comic sci-fi thriller set in the modern day art world.
 It follows Jeffrey Deitch, real-life art dealer, curator, and former head of LA's MOCA.